 What is mobile experience?

-Mobile experience represents what your customers see when they visit your website through their mobile device.
+The mobile experience represents what your customers see when they visit your website through their mobile devices.
 What defines a mobile experience is how well what you see on your desktop scales down to a hand-held device.
-Because of the devices’ size difference, taking the different resolutions, image sizes, navigation, and so on, is crucial.
+Because of the devices’ size difference, taking the different resolutions, image sizes, navigation, and so on is crucial.
 A responsive website that scales from desktop to mobile is nowadays a requirement for a successful ecommerce business.
-In January of 2020, nearly 52% of total web traffic globally was generated from mobile devices.
+In Q4 of 2021, over 54% of total web traffic globally was generated from mobile devices.

 Why is mobile experience important?